-The Senior Worship Program is a 25-minute hybrid recital-ministry event that may be chosen by the student in lieu of the Senior Recital for the Bachelor of Arts in Music degree.
+The Senior Worship Program is a 30-minute hybrid recital-ministry event that may be chosen by the student in lieu of the Senior Recital for the Bachelor of Arts in Music degree.
 The student will demonstrate accomplishment in their principal applied area in a manner that incorporates worship elements.
 The content must be approved by the applied instructor and Associate Dean of Undergraduate Music.
-No Hours.
+Concurrent enrollment in applied study required.